reenphygeorge/7DaysofAlgo/Challenge 2/README.md

 # Challenge 2: Spell it out.
 ## Problem Statement

->  Implement a pure function that takes a whole number as an argument
+    Implement a pure function that takes a whole number as an argument/input and returns the number in words.
->  and returns the number in words.
-For eg. 26 would return a string ‘twenty six’.
+	eg: 26 would return a string ‘twenty six’.

+    The program should be able to handle input atleast till 999 (in the hundreds range)
+	output: ‘nine hundred ninety nine’

+Code that can handle larger inputs are also welcome :smiley:

-Feel free to use one of fllowing languages:
+## Feel free to use one of following languages:
 - C
 - C++
 - Java
-- JavaScript
+- JavaScript/Typescript
 - Python
+- go

 ## Example Code Template